Top 10 Japanese Candlestick Trading Patterns in 2024

 3. Hammer

-If a market builds a hammer after an all-encompassing move down, technical traders accept that it may be going to mount a bullish fightback.
-You can detect a hammer by its long wick under a relatively short body, with next to zero wick above.
+If a market forms a hammer after a long downward trend, technical traders like me often see it as a sign that the market might be ready to stage a bullish comeback.
+You can spot a hammer by its long wick below a relatively short body, with little to no wick above.

-The body ought to be a few times more concise than the lower wick.
-That shows the market hit a new low during the session, yet bounced back and closed a lot higher.
-Therefore, while there was significant selling pressure, buyers step in to push back the bears before the close.
+The body should be several times shorter than the lower wick.
+This pattern shows that the market hit a new low during the session, but then bounced back and closed much higher.
+So, while there was a lot of selling pressure, buyers stepped in and pushed the price up before the session ended.

 AtoZ Markets